-XenCenter, through the Console tab, provides access to the text-based and graphical consoles of VMs running Linux-based operating systems.
-Before you can connect with the XenCenter graphical console, you need to ensure that the VNC server and an X display manager are installed on the VM and properly configured.
-Alternatively, customers may choose to connect directly to their guests through SSH using a third party SSH client or an external VNC client.
+The 'Console' tab in XenCenter provides access to the text-based and graphical consoles of VMs running

+Linux-based operating systems.
+Before you can connect with the Linux VM's graphical console, you need to ensure that the VNC server and an X display manager are installed on the VM and properly configured.
+Alternatively, customers may choose to connect directly to their guests through SSH using a third-party SSH client or an external VNC client.